 By taking the time to understand each client’s needs, set of circumstances, and business, Erin develops customized and innovative approaches to every matter she handles.
 Her environmental law expertise, including matters arising under the Comprehensive Environmental Response, Compensation, and Liability Act (“CERCLA”), Resource Conservation and Recovery Act, Clean Air Act, Clean Water Act, and Proposition 65, is complemented by her experience in toxic tort, business, and product liability law.
 She is a member of the Federation of Defense & Corporate Counsel, and was recognized by Super Lawyers as a Rising Star for Environmental Litigation in 2018 and 2019.

-Erin’s litigation practice is further strengthened by her courtroom experience, where as lead counsel she advocates for clients from an array of industries who are faced with complex, multi-party suits; and includes successfully litigating to verdict a complex environmental case, and her work for federal and state court judges at the trial and appellate levels.
-Her work for the courts deepened her understanding of the judicial decision-making process and enhanced her ability to craft persuasive written and oral advocacy.
+Erin’s litigation practice is further strengthened by her courtroom experience, where as lead counsel she advocates for clients from an array of industries who are faced with complex, multi-party suits; and includes successfully litigating to verdict a complicated environmental case involving issues of first impression.
+Her work for federal and state court judges at the trial and appellate levels deepened her understanding of the judicial decision-making process and enhanced her ability to craft persuasive written and oral advocacy.

-Erin graduated with honors from the University of California, Berkeley with a Bachelor of Arts in Rhetoric and Political Science.
-She received her Juris Doctor from the University of California, Hastings College of the Law, where she was an editor of the Hastings Constitutional Law Quarterly and recognized for her pro bono legal work.
+Erin graduated with honors from U.C.
+Berkeley with a B.A. in rhetoric and political science.
+She received her J.D. from U.C.
+Hastings College of the Law, where she was an editor of the Hastings Constitutional Law Quarterly and recognized for her pro bono legal work.

-Erin’s pro bono legal work reflects her commitment to protecting fundamental rights like voting and access to the legal system.
+Erin’s continued commitment to providing pro bono legal services includes protecting fundamental rights like voting and access to the legal system.
 She is actively involved in the Alameda County Bar Association’s Lawyers in the Library Program and the Election Protection Program.